sinhui99/FinalYearProject-sinhui/README.md

 		X_testing.pickle
 		y_testing.pickle

 12. Download the saved model from Drive because the saved model has exceeded 25 MB.
-You need not to do this step if you are building from scartch.
+You need not to do this step if you are building from scratch.
 Drive link: https://drive.google.com/drive/folders/1LyCji2UXEcTU0RtSFMSlhBtlfIXtMnzJ?usp=sharing

 	You can choose to use the saved model in folder or the h5py file to predict the class on testing set.
 By default, it is choosing the h5py file, kindly change it if needed.